0xEpitome/0xEpitome.github.io/content/posts/cryptominer/index.md

 ---

-### Introduction
 Hello Everyone, it has been a minute since my last blog but
 ![image](back.webp)

 I have been recently doing [OCH](https://www.ongozacyberhub.org/) which is a good mastery(you should check them out), I have been specializing on the cloud security path since I am new to the field.
 In our track we were to do a project based on cloud specifically AWS, our mentor [Dennis Mensa](https://gh.linkedin.com/in/dennisawermensah) gave us a good [resource](https://workshops.aws/) to choose from since the AWS cloud security is wide.

-Upon going through the workshops I decided to go with [Cryptominer Based Security Events](https://catalog.us-east-1.prod.workshops.aws/workshops/ea9c0361-001f-4194-963e-06b07c3e5d6b/en-US)
+Upon going through the workshops I decided to go with [Cryptominer Based Security Events](https://catalog.us-east-1.prod.workshops.aws/workshops/ea9c0361-001f-4194-963e-06b07c3e5d6b/en-US) which is a workshop where we will start five EC2 instances using a CloudFormation template in order to mimic a cryptomining security event.
+By sending DNS queries to well-known cryptomining sites, these five EC2 instances will simulate cryptomining activity.
+After that, you will learn how to use the AWS CIRT (Customer Incident Response Team) to identify evidence of unauthorized activity and be exposed to some of the procedures and tools in response to similar incidents.

 This is a blog that will be covering how I did that.